dongjing3309/minisam-website/index.rst

 Questions & Bug Reporting
 ---------------------------------

-Please use Github issue tracker for general questions and reporting bugs.
+Please use Github issue tracker for general questions and reporting bugs, before submitting an issue please have a look of `this page <https://minisam.readthedocs.io/github_issue.html>`_.

 Citing
 ---------------------------------